pyeventsourcing/eventsourcing/README.md

 ## Features

 **Worked Examples**
-Simple application, with example entity, event sourced repository, and factory method (see below).
-Included in the distribute is a slightly more sophisticated version of the example application below.
+A simple worked example application, with example entity, event sourced repository, and factory method (see below).
+Included is a slightly more sophisticated version of the example application below.
 Also, in the 'eventsourcing.contrib' package, there is a persistent "generalized suffix tree" which shows how a more complex model could be written.

 **Abstract Base Classes and Test Cases**
-Simple to develop new applications, with custom entities, repositories, domain events, and subscribers (see example below, and test suite cases).
+Make it simple to develop new applications, with custom entities, repositories, domain events, and subscribers (see example below, and test suite cases).

 **Optimistic Concurrency Control**